monome/docs/crow/scripting.md

 You don't need to know how to program before you're able to write a script.
 Wanting to learn is the only true prerequisite, the same as any other language.

 We've developed and collected a number of crow-specific resources.
-Through these pages, you'll learn more about the approachable programming interface at the core of crow, across a number of different environments:
+Through these pages, you'll learn more about the approachable programming interface at the core of crow, across different environments:

 - [scripting with druid](../scripting-druid) // writing text-based crow scripts with a laptop or desktop computer
 - [scripting with norns](../norns) // integrating crow into norns scripts far beyond clocking